Meet Marian

 Marian’s career in communications has included positions at TBWA\Chiat\Day, Y&R, JWT, Porter Novelli, and Euro RSCG (now Havas), including as chief marketing officer and chief strategy officer.
 She spent nearly a decade as CEO of Havas PR North America and chaired its global PR assets, the PR Collective.
 There, she reshaped the creative output, creating one of the most buzzed-about boutique agencies in North America and achieving top-five status at top U.S. and global awards shows.

-In 2018, Marian moved to Switzerland and embarked on her greatest challenge to date, heading global communications at Philip Morris International (PMI) as it embarks on its journey to do away with cigarettes and build a smoke-free future.
+In 2018, Marian moved to Switzerland and took on her greatest challenge to date, heading global communications at Philip Morris International (PMI) as it embarked on its journey to do away with cigarettes and build a smoke-free future.
+In 2024, she returned to the U.S. as PMI’s SVP & Chief Corporate Citizenship Officer, in which position she will help move America’s estimated 28 million adult smokers away from cigarettes—the most harmful form of nicotine consumption—and guide the company’s civil society and community-based efforts, with a particular focus on supporting military veterans and women’s empowerment.

-A sought-after speaker, Marian presents across the globe on topics ranging from health trends to branding to generational differences and more.
-She is the author or co-author of 17 books, including Buzz, the first big business book on viral marketing, Agile PR: Expert Messaging in a Hyper-Connected, Always-on World, and her latest book: The New Megatrends: Seeing Clearly in the Age of Disruption (Penguin Random House, May 2022).
+A sought-after speaker, Marian presents across the globe on topics ranging from branding to consumer and business shifts.
+She is the author or co-author of 17 books, including Buzz, the first big business book on viral marketing, Agile PR: Expert Messaging in a Hyper-Connected, Always-on World, and her latest book: The New Megatrends: Seeing Clearly in the Age of Disruption (Penguin Random House, 2022).

-Among other plaudits, she has been named PRWeek’s PR Professional of the Year, has been listed in PRWeek’s Global Power Book and as a PR News Top Woman in PR.
+Among other plaudits, she has been named to the HERoes Executive Role Model List and PRovoke Media’s Influence 100, won a Gold Stevie for Thought Leader of the Year, was PRWeek’s PR Professional of the Year, and has been listed in PRWeek’s Global Power Book.
+In 2024, Ragan Communications and PR Daily inducted Marian into the Top Women in Communications Hall of Fame.
 She is also the recipient of the She Runs It Changing the Game Award, has been inducted into the PRWeek Hall of Femme and Connecticut Women’s Hall of Fame, and was on the Holmes Report Top Innovators List and on Business Insider’s 25 Most Powerful PR People.
 Recognized as one of the world’s top trendspotters, Marian releases a highly anticipated annual trends forecast, which Marie Clair has described as a “bible” for the world’s largest companies.